ROCm/composable_kernel/example/ck_tile/01_fmha/README.md

 TBD

 ## FP8 experimental support
 As described in [this blog](https://blog.hippoml.com/8bit-hippoattention-up-to-3x-faster-compared-to-flashattentionv2-8f9def90b482), we have an experimental support for fp8 fmha kernels, you can evaluate the performance by setting the arg `-prec=fp8` to the `tile_example_fmha_fwd`, on a gfx940/941/942 machine and ROCm 6.0+.

-Currently if you not explicitly setting `-v=0`(which will disable CPU verification), it will printout an error as much as `0.05`.
-We are still WIP to tune the kernel performance as well as the precision, so stay tuned for the updated performance(pipeline)
-Currently we only support `-vlayout=c` for fp8, which is `hdim*seqlen` for V matrix. row major for V matrix support will come later.
+Currently we only support `-vlayout=c`( `hdim*seqlen` for V matrix) and `-squant=1`(static quantization) with `hdim=128` for fp8 now.
+Full feature support will come later.